Mayuresh-Kb/usePopcorn/README.md

 # This is a Movie Review App
-## Search up any of your favourite movie and rate it!
+## Search up any of your favourite movies and rate them!